This article "5 Best Foods For Dogs" is based on information supplied by the

 What are the 5 best foods for dogs?
 This is a very important question, because your dog's health depends on it!
 But there is no single "best food for dogs".
 It depends on several factors.
 The main ones concern the age of your dog - is it a puppy, an adult dog, or a senior dog?
 And on top of that you have to consider whether you prefer to store and serve up a dry dog food or a wet dog food.

 Let me explain why these things are very important, for both your dog's health and well-being, and you own convenience and wallet or purse.
-Read on to find out what's important, and then I will make 5 recommendations for the best food for dogs!
+Read on to find out what's important!

 This leads us to the situation where you might wonder if the claims of the pet food companies may be biased.
 The issue of pet nutrition can be complicated.
 But don't worry - we are here to help guide you through the best options!